 Chimney stacks

 Repair category -

-Notes None.
+Notes N/a.

 Roofing including roof space

-Repair category 2
+Repair category 1

 Notes The original roof tiles are affected by weathering and moss build up.
-There are some sections of loose and sagging sarking within the roof space.

 Rainwater fittings

 Repair category 1

-Notes There was evidence of vegetation build up in the guttering.
-It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+Notes No significant visible defects.
+It should be appreciated it was not raining heavily at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken